paul4forest/forestproductsdemand/README.md

 Documents
 ---------
+### Paper and Paperboard Products
 We started writting the program while reproducing estimates of demand elasticities in a paper by Chas Amil and Buongiorno.
  This paper covered EU15 countries from 1969 to 1995.
- See our attempt at reproducing the same estimates in the folder: **\Docs\ChasAmil2000**
+ See our attempt at reproducing the same estimates in the folder: **./docs/ChasAmil2000**

 We then extended the data coverage up to the most recent available Year (2012) and to 27 contries in the European Union.
 For an overview of consumption, and prices of paper products in EU25 over the 50 years period.

-See  [explore.md](./docs/ExploreData/explore.md) or [explore.html](./docs/ExploreData/explore.html)   in the folder **\Docs\ExploreData**.
+You will find descriptive statistics for paper products demand in the EU under the folder **./docs/paper_products**, in [explore.md](./docs/paper_products/explore.md) or [explore.html](./docs/paper_products/explore.html)

+### Sawnwood
+You will find descriptive statistics for sawnwood demand in the European Union under [explore_sawnwood.md](./docs/sawnwood/explore_sawnwood.md) or [explore_sawnwood.html](./docs/sawnwood/explore_sawnwood.html)

 Code
 ----
 The following R scripts are in the /code folder
-* load FAOSTAT.r
+* load
 * load WorldBank.r
 * clean EU15PaperDemand 0.6.r to prepare data for the ChasAmil 2000 estimates
 * clean.r cleans world bank and FAOSTAT data to extract consumption and prices